-Plans for Gloucestershire solar farm turned down
+Gloucestershire solar farm plans turned down

 - Published